720kb/comunicator/README.md

 # Comunicator
 <div style="text-align:center"><img src="http://720kb.github.io/media/comunicator/logo.svg" alt="logo"></div>

-A way to enstablish a websocket connection in your application.
+A way to enstablish a websocket connection between users using your application and your back end that, in a scenario where on of between the client or the server goes offline, it enques unsent message waiting for reconnection; this is done implementing an [_exponetial backoff_](https://en.wikipedia.org/wiki/Exponential_backoff) algorithm to not overload the two part in comunication.

+It use a well defined protocol so it can be possible to integrate with also with other back ends implemented without nodejs.

 Could be use in AngularJS, via a provider, or in a plain javascript.

 The Comunicator is developed by [720kb](http://720kb.net).

 ## Requirements

-This implementation, due the fact it wraps a websocket, needs a browser capable to instantiate [websockets](http://caniuse.com/#search=websocket) and also [requestAnimationFrame](http://caniuse.com/#feat=requestanimationframe) ("_shimmed_" or not).
+This implementation, due the fact it wraps a websocket, needs a browser capable to instantiate [websockets](http://caniuse.com/#search=websocket) and also [requestAnimationFrame](http://caniuse.com/#feat=requestanimationframe) ("_shimmed_" or not) for the exponential back off algorithm.

 The AngularJS provider need at least version 1.2.